-• Liquidity risk, in particular funding risk, is seen by the Board as the key issue or risk in 2021.
+• Liquidity risk, in particular funding risk, has historically been seen by the Board as a key risk issue.
+Following the completion of the sale of Mariana this is now seen as much less of a risk in 2021 and 2022.
 The Company, as an exploration company, has no or insignificant income, and has expenditure to develop its properties as well as normal operating costs and debt service costs.
-Consequently, it has required and will require additional financing to continue in business and this is likely to continue for some time.
-In March 2018, the Company was within days of suffering an uncurable default on the Mariana project which would permanently have decreased its shareholding in Litio.
-Following the change in management in March 2018, considerable focus is being placed on funding the Company ahead of its needs.
+Consequently, it has required and will at some point again in the future require additional financing to continue in business and this may continue for some time.
 There can be no assurance that future financing will be available or, if available, that it will be on reasonable terms.
 If financing is obtained by issuing common shares from treasury, control of the Company may change, and investors may suffer additional dilution.